-Interviews for this competition will be conducted in person and will last 45 minutes approximately.
+It is intended that interviews for this competition will be conducted in person and will last 40 minutes approximately subject to public health advice.

 Candidates should make themselves available on the date(s) specified by the Office of the Director of Public Prosecutions.